 Backorders aren’t ideal.
 Consumers don’t like to wait for the products they want.
 ECommerce businesses don’t like the headache of managing backorder payments and shipping.
 If your backorder rates are high, this could signal a problem with your inventory management.

 However, there are times when backorders are unavoidable.
 Supply chains break down.
 Weather or natural disasters can hold up transportation.
-In 2020, the pandemic has disrupted global manufacturing, creating shortages and delays for many companies.
+In 2020, global manufacturing was disrupted, creating shortages and delays for many companies.
 Combine that with a surge in eCommerce shopping, and backorders are inevitable.

 If you are struggling to get finished products onto your 3PL warehouse shelves, you have two options.
 You can mark items as out of stock or you can accept backorders.
 There can be some big upsides to taking backorders.